DancingPhoenix88/phaser-features-test/README.md

   + So everytime I want to "restart" the tween, I can just call `tween.resume`.
 + **Background music**
   + Background music is played everytime we enters Menu state
-  + So when we go back ad forth between Menu and Battle states, the music is played by another source -> multiple sounds can be heard at the same time
+  + So when we go back and forth between Menu and Battle states, the music is played by another source -> multiple sounds can be heard at the same time
   + FIX: Add `data` property in global variable `game` to control this.
 + **Add PhoneGap folder**
   + Create a blank PhoneGap project